yasminnabila/Letterboxd-Web-App/README.md

 * [React](https://reactjs.org/) to compose the UI
 * [React Router](https://reactrouter.com/) to manage the routes
 * [React Redux](https://react-redux.js.org/) to manage and update application state
-* [Bootstrap CSS](https://react-bootstrap.github.io/) to help with the styling and accessibility
+* [Bootstrapped](https://react-bootstrap.github.io/) using [create react app](https://github.com/facebook/create-react-app) to help with the styling and accessibility
+* [Firebase](https://firebase.google.com/) to host the deployed app
 * [Vite](https://vitejs.dev/) to improve bundling and development

 ### Backend